 Looking to offset these additional costs?

 The federal government has announced that small businesses in Ontario, New Brunswick, Manitoba, and Saskatchewan can now apply for funding for energy-saving projects.
+Eventually, Alberta businesses will be able to apply for funding at a later date to be announced by the government.
 Businesses will be eligible to receive up to 25% of the cost of projects that will make their businesses more productive and competitive as they reduce energy use, save money, and cut greenhouse gas pollution.
 Projects such as building retrofits, improved industrial processes, fuel switching, and the production of renewable energy will qualify for funding.
+Learn more here.

 - You are required to be registered as a road carrier if you use fuel in a listed province unless you are already registered as a distributor, an air carrier, or a marine carrier.
 You have to register only if you have interprovincial activities (between one listed province and another).
 You do not need to register if you operate only in one province.

 - You also have to register as a distributor of fuel, importer of fuel, user of combustible waste, air carrier or marine carrier.
 See the complete list here.

 Fuel carried in a supply tank of a vehicle across provinces/borders do not count as importing / exporting fuel.

 - You might be interested in registering voluntarily if you are a user of fuel as an input (e.g.: if you produce plastics).

 - You might also need to register voluntarily if you’re hoping to pass on a fuel tax exemption (e.g.: for farming activities)

 How to register

 To register, fill out the following form: Register for the fuel charge program